Playlist for next Edmonton Ukulele Circle

 Repertoire Lists are groups of songs that we want to be able to rely upon for performance pieces.
 You can see them on the Repertoire page, which will grow as we add songs.
 Currently, the pieces are primarily from the books, but more advanced lists will eventually contain arrangements from other sources.

-We usually pick one list to go through, with another in reserve to “cherry-pick” from if people pass on choosing their own song.
+When we use them, we usually pick one list to go through, with another in reserve to “cherry-pick” from if people pass on choosing their own song.

 Okay, but I’m new, and that sounds scary!
 What if there’s an FMaj7 chord in there?